yusufmo1/smiles2spec/README.md

 Built with **RDKit**, **scikit‑learn**, **Svelte** and **Plotly.js**.
 Many thanks to their respective communities.

-## Chat with Spectra
+## Chat with Spectrum

-The Chat with Spectra feature provides an interactive chat interface integrated directly into the main application interface to help with:
+The Chat with Spectrum feature provides an interactive chat interface integrated directly into the main application interface to help with:

 - Understanding mass spectrometry concepts
 - Interpreting SMILES notation